Teaching Fellow in Historical Performance, Staff Pianist and Professor of Accompaniment

 - The life and works of Arnold Cooke.

-- Enabling the world premiere and broadcast of Arnold Cooke’s 6th Symphony with the BBC Philharmonic and Andrew Gourlay in September 2016.
+- Enabling the world premiere and broadcast of Arnold Cooke’s 6th Symphony with the BBC Philharmonic and Andrew Gourlay in September 2016 (completed)

 - A critical first edition of Arnold Cooke’s 6th Symphony published by Anglo-American Music Publishers (completed).

-- A critical edition of Arnold Cooke’s Piano Quartet (1949), which was lost and I have recently rediscovered, for Anglo-American Music Publishers.
+- A critical edition of Arnold Cooke’s Piano Quartet (1949), which was lost and I have recently rediscovered.

 - The music collection of Elizabeth Sykes Egerton (1775 – 1854) in the Library at Tatton Park.
 This is an ongoing project to research the extensive performance instructions and embellishment in her vocal and keyboard music collected at the beginning of the 19th century to learn more of late classical performance practice.

-Ph.D in Performance (current) recording music by Arnold Cooke and researching his life and works.
+PhD in Performance recording the chamber music with piano by Arnold Cooke and researching his life and works.
+Also completed is a first ever catalogue of Cooke’s correspondence and an extensively-updated complete catalogue of works.

-Awarded a grant of £1,375 from the RNCM Research budget towards the cost of setting and inputting the score and parts of Cooke’s 6th Symphony.
+Awarded a grant of £1,375 from the RNCM Research budget towards the cost of setting and inputting the score and parts of Cooke’s 6th Symphony (2016).

 Awarded an £800 grant by the Ida Carroll Trust towards presenting a concert to mark and celebrate the 110th Anniversary of Arnold Cooke’s birth on the 4th November 2016 at the RNCM.